ArcticEcho/DRG-BP-Mod-Manager/README.md

  - 1: In your Unreal Engine project, create a folder named `_ModBPs` in your content folder.
 Your content browser should look like this:

  ![](https://i.imgur.com/PaG745W.png)
  - 2: [Download](https://github.com/ArcticEcho/DRG-BP-Mod-Manager/raw/master/IManagedMod.uasset) the IManagedMod BP interface and add it to the `_ModBPs` folder.
+(The interface needs to be placed in this specific location, otherwise the BPMM won't be able to find your mod.
+Just to clarify, your mod files do _not_ need to be placed in here, only the interface.)

  - 3: Add the interface to your mod's main BP: